Updated on 2024-06-20 GMT+08:00

 Scenarios

 You need to bind a certificate when you add an HTTPS listener to a load balancer.
-If the certificate used by a listener has expired or needs to be replaced due to other reasons, you can replace the certificate on the Listeners tab page.
+If the certificate used by a listener has expired or needs to be replaced due to other reasons, you can replace the certificate on the Listeners tab.

 If the certificate is also used by other services such as WAF, replace the certificate on all these services to prevent service unavailability.

-Replacing certificates and private keys does not affect your applications.
+Replacing a certificate and private keys does not affect your applications.

 Prerequisites

-You have created a certificate by following the instructions in Adding a Certificate.
+You have added a certificate by following the instructions in Adding a Certificate.

 Binding a Certificate